sozykinsa/GUI4dft/README.md

 ## Install
 GUI4DFT program is written in Python 3 (version >= 3.8).
 It has some dependences.
 To install the necessary modules, run in the terminal (command line):

-pip3 install pyside2 numpy scipy pyopengl pyqtgraph matplotlib scikit-image ase

-or

 pip3 install -r ./requirements.txt

-These commands are suitable for Ubuntu 22.04, Windows 10, Mas OS Majave.
-For other distributions and operating systems, the command and set of required packages may differ.
+To run the program, type

+python3 gui4dft.py

+## Problems with Install?

 You have to set the variable QT_API:

 export QT_API=pyside2 (in linux, or https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/ in Windows)

-To run the program, type

-python3 gui4dft.py

 Some operating systems may require additional packages to be installed: